 It seems that as long as hearses are a part of funerals there will be eerie stories told about them, as well as people who are fascinated by them.
 It's difficult to not have strong emotional feelings concerning anything that has to do with death.
 Including hearses.
 So remember:

-For more information about hearses and other related topics, follow the links on the next page.
+For more information about hearses and other related topics, follow the links below.